Children thrive outside but every year, studies show that less and less time is spent outdoors by children.

 Following the exploration part of the day will usually be lunch, which is either eaten outside or in a small building (most forest schools have some form of building that the students can go into for a small portion of the day).

+Children are encouraged to write/draw in journals.
 Most buildings will have items such as magnifying glasses and microscopes for the children to examine some items found in nature.

-I want to point out that Aimie Stilling of The NaturePlay Documentary sent me an email after reading this article to let me know that “writing/drawing in journals” never happens in Scandinavian Forest Schools (where the concept originated).
+I want to point out that Aimie Stilling of The NaturePlay Documentary sent me an email after reading this article to let me know that “writing/drawing in journals” never happens in Scandanavian Forest Schools (where the concept originated).

 Aimie stated that children are in “pure nature play” until the age of 7, with adults modeling appropriate social behavior.